grafana/mimir/cmd/mimirtool/README.md

 #### Analyse

-Run analysis against your Prometheus, Grafana and Cortex to see which metrics being used and exported.
+Run analysis against your Prometheus, Grafana and Mimir to see which metrics being used and exported.
 Can also extract metrics from dashboard JSON and rules YAML files.

 ##### `analyse grafana`